h1tmax/aws_snippets/README.md

 # aws_snippets
-My snippets of code for aws instances management
+snippets of code for aws instances management